evanhessler/CrookBook/project_documents/software_development_plan.md

 ## 4.4 Schedule

 This section provides schedule information for the CrookBook project.
+Our GANTT chart will serve as our preliminary schedule.

 ### 4.4.1 GANTT Chart
 <p style="text-align:center">